hpi-schul-cloud/schulcloud-documentation/docs/tldraw-server/How it works.md

 1. User joins tldraw board.
 2. Tldraw-client connects to one of the tldraw-server pods and tries to establish websocket connection.
 3. Tldraw-server calls schulcloud-server via HTTP requests to check user permissions.
 If everything is fine, the websocket connection is established.
-4. Tldraw-server gets stored tldraw board data from S3 storage and sends it via websocket to connected users.
+4. Tldraw-server gets stored tldraw board data from S3 storage and sends it via websocket to connected user.
 5. Tldraw-server starts subscribing to Redis PUBSUB channel corresponding to tldraw board name to listen to changes from other pods.

 ### Sending updates/storing data

 1. Tldraw-client sends user's drawing changes to the tldraw-server via websocket connection.
 2. Tldraw-server stores the board update in the valkey db - basically creates a diff between what's already stored and what's being updated.
-3. Tldraw-server pushes the update to correct Redis channel so that clients connected to different pods have synchronized board data.
+3. Tldraw-server pushes the update to the boards Redis channel so that connected clients on different pods have synchronized board data.
 4. Other pods subscribing to Redis channel send updates to their connected clients via websocket whenever they see a new message on Redis channel.
-5. Finally the worker will run and persist the current state of the drawing data by applying all currently available updates from valkey on top of the currently stored drawing data and update the S3 storage accordingly.
+5. Finally the worker will run and persist the current state of the drawing data by applying all currently available updates from valkey on top of the stored drawing data and update the S3 storage accordingly.

 ## Delete
 ![Delete tldraw workflow](./assets/Delete_TLDRAW.drawio.svg)

-1. User from schulcloud app in CourseBoard deletes whiteboard (tldraw) instance form CardBoard.
+1. User from schulcloud app in ColumnBoard deletes whiteboard (tldraw) instance form Card.
-2. Having drawingName schulcloud-server is removing Representation data in schulcloud-database - BoardNodes collection ( drawingName === BoardNode id)
+2. Schulcloud-server is removing representation data in schulcloud-database - BoardNodes collection.
 3. Schulcloud-server is calling tldraw-server to delete all data that has given id.
-4. Tldraw-server sends a delete action via websocket to inform connected clients and also marks the document as "to be deleted" in the valkey db.
+4. Tldraw-server sends a delete action via websocket to inform connected clients about deletion.
+Clients redirect away from Tldraw-board to ensure that no new messages are added to valkey database.
-5. After deletion user sees refreshed state of CourseBoard.
-6. Finally the worker will run, clear all updates and data from the valkey db and delete the drawing data from the S3 storage.
+5. Finally the worker will run, clear all updates and data from the valkey db and delete the drawing data from the S3 storage.

 ## Assets
 ### files upload